pitr-ch/kvizer/README.md

 ## Features

 -   virtual machines management, commands: run, stop, power-off, delete, clone
--   automated creation of remote-enabled development machine from clean Fedora `kvizer build-base --vm clean-f16 --name katello-base`
+-   automated creation of remote-enabled development machine from clean Fedora `kvizer build-base --vm clean-fedora --name katello-base`
 -   connecting to machines `kvizer ssh -m <part of a VM name>`
 -   runs *complete test cycle* with one command `kvizer ci --git <git repo url/local> --branch <a branch>` which does:
     -   *build* katello rpms from given git and branch *locally* or in *Koji*